A Recipe for Mindless Living

 P.S.
 Want an antidote to The American Plan?
-Check out my new book, Minimalism A to Z, and read about how mindfulness reduces anxiety and stress while expanding your experience of the world, how slowing down and doing less makes you so much more productive, how gratitude crowds out negative emotions, how limits increase freedom -- and so much more!
+Check out my new book, Minimalism A to Z (paid link), and read about how mindfulness reduces anxiety and stress while expanding your experience of the world, how slowing down and doing less makes you so much more productive, how gratitude crowds out negative emotions, how limits increase freedom -- and so much more!

 Photo by John Tuesday on Unsplash